UAE announces a special focus on trade at COP28

 Gim Huay Neo, Managing Director, Centre for Nature and Climate, World Economic Forum, also praised the initiative: “The scale of the climate crisis urgently requires collective action, commitment and creativity.
 COP28 will provide a key global milestone for government, industry and civil society leaders to take stock of progress made, and an opportunity to define a clear pathway forward to drive action at speed and scale.
 By bringing the issue of trade into the program, the UAE Presidency is demonstrating a practical, real-world approach to climate solutions that bridges private-sector and public policy innovation.”

-John WH Denton AO, Secretary General of the ICC, commented: “We applaud the UAE COP28 Presidency’s foresight and leadership in placing a particular focus on trade at this year’s Dubai Climate Summit.
+John WH Denton AO, Secretary General of the International Chamber of Commerce (ICC), commented: “We applaud the UAE COP28 Presidency’s foresight and leadership in placing a particular focus on trade at this year’s Dubai Climate Summit.
 We see this as a great opportunity to elevate discussions on the role of international commerce in reducing emissions and building climate resilience in global supply chains.
 We look forward to working with partners to shape a high impact COP28 Trade Day with potential for action, also bringing our large and small business networks to the discussion.”

-The COP28 Trade Day will take place on December 4 at Expo City Dubai, more information on the broader COP28 UAE Presidency program is available here.
+The COP28 Trade Day will take place on December 4 at Expo City Dubai.

 The UAE leadership has confirmed that COP28 will provide a critical opportunity to place the multilateral trading system at the heart of conversations about sustainable development and equitable, inclusive growth.
 As one of the world’s leading trade hubs, the UAE is keen to lead the conversations on introducing greater efficiencies, modern technologies and low-carbon solutions into global supply chains.
 The country will also host UNCTAD’s 8th World Investment Forum in October, which will be followed by WTO's 13th Ministerial Conference (MC13) in February 2024.